 Interpreting and translation

 An interpreter can be requested to be present at appointments, either in person, via video or over the phone.
 It's also possible to request written information to be translated.
 Please let the team know if an interpreter or translation is required.

-For non-pregnant women (women who have experienced pregnancy loss, stillbirth or a neonatal loss or birth trauma), the M-TLC pilot service will accept all eligible referrals in the North West London area from today (Monday 26 July).
+For non-pregnant women and those who have experienced pregnancy loss, stillbirth or a neonatal loss or birth trauma.

 - Northwick Park Hospital